openmediavault/openmediavault-docs/various/filesystems.rst

 .. warning::
 	Filesystems greater than 16TB in ext4
-		The default mkfs.ext4 of Debian Wheezy does not use the 64bit flag for filesystems under 16TB, this is a serious problem since arrays without that flag won't be able to expand and there is no workaround more than reformat.
+		The default mkfs.ext4 of Debian Wheezy does not use the 64bit flag for filesystems under 16TB, this is a serious problem since RAID arrays without that flag won't be able to expand and there is no workaround more than reformat.
 		Version 1.8 introduced the flag as default for newly created ext4 filesystems, independant of the size.
 However the current resize2fs tool in Debian Wheezy cannot handle the flag for expanding the size, so you need newer version of e2fsprogs.
 For avoiding recompiling the package, you can boot systemrescuecd and perform the expansion using gparted.

 Delete